iamcatodo/perimetri/README.md

 Perimetri
 =========

-Generative software presented as MutaForma art exhibition 2014
+Generative software presented at MutaForma Art Exhibition 2014

 (C) Copyright 2014 by Catodo and Lorenzo Kamerlengo